-There are different ways of travelling.
+There are different ways of traveling.
 A tourist goes away to be entertained or enjoy a relaxed vacation.
 A traveler goes to experience new things and learn from new cultures.
 An adventurer or wanderer goes to challenge him/herself and come back a different person.
-Here we present you some challenges for your trip to achieve the latter!
+Here are some questions you can ask yourself if you seek adventure in Cambodia!

 I have no clue of what she’s serving me, but isn’t traveling all about trying new and unknown things?